ian-de-vries/Multi-Screen.js/README.md

 ### Example manual navigation code

 The JavaScript code below will take the input from a textbox with the id `screen-input` and try to navigate to the given screen when a user clicks on a button with the id `navigate` (with the default animation settings).
-If the animation did was not initiated (because the screen does not exist, or an animation is already in progress) it will alert with an error:
+If the animation was not initiated (because the screen does not exist, or an animation is already in progress) it will alert with an error:

 ``` js
 $('#navigate').click(function() {